 I loved the National Archives.
 Here you can see an original copy of the Declaration of Independence signed by the nation's founding fathers, plus a copy of the US Constitution signed 11 years later.
 There's something magic about seeing the signatures of historical figures with your own eyes.
 I still recall how excited I was to see these founding documents two decades ago.
 A second viewing invoked the same sense of awe.

-As you do in DC, we also visited several museums including the Air & Space Museum (Which hasn’t aged well.
-Most of the exhibits were dated and appeared unchanged since my first visit in the early 1980s) and the Natural History Museum.
-We also drove out to Arlington to see JFK's grave with its simple eternal flame.
+Finally, as you do in DC, we visited several museums including the Air & Space Museum.
+Sadly, this Smithsonian institution hasn’t aged well.
+Most exhibits were surprisingly dated and appeared unchanged since my first visit in the early 1980s.

 No comments: